Enter your email address below and subscribe to our newsletter

 Olive oil, Oyster sauce, Tomatoes Tomato paste, Heavy cream or milk.
 Onions, Carrots Garlic cloves.
 Ground nutmeg, Dried oregano, Celery powder, Beef stock cube.

-Bolognese is an incredibly enchanting sauce.
-It comes together effortlessly and creates layers of flavor that are both comforting and satisfying.
-Olive oil makes a silky richness, and oyster sauce adds depth and umami flavor.
+Bolognese sauce comes together effortlessly and creates layers of flavor that are both comforting and satisfying.
+Olive oil adds silky richness, and oyster sauce adds depth and umami.
 A splash of vinegar adds a tang.
 Some people choose to use white or red wine, but that is entirely up to your preferences.
+Tomatoes are the central star of this show; passata sauce will give you a smooth sauce, whilst freshly diced tomatoes will provide a chunkier sauce unless you choose to blend them, of course.

+Tomato paste adds a concentrated taste, giving the bolognese sauce a full-bodied taste.
 The heavy cream adds smoothness to the rich tomato flavour.
 The aromatic trio comes with onions, carrots, and garlic.
 The spices such as ground nutmeg, beef stock cube, dried oregano, and celery provide powerful savoury notes.
+You can use marinara sauce or a store-bought version.
+If you’re making the tomato blend from scratch, add four large tomatoes to a blender and blend them finely with tomato paste.

 Instructions